XBFTW/D.JS12BOT/README.md

 ## Usage
-Create a file called ```.env``` and type the following command (make sure to type your TOKEN, it can be found in your discordapi application, bot, token.)
+Create a file called ```.env``` and type the following text (make sure to type your TOKEN, it can be found in your discordapi application, bot, token.)

 ```java
 BOT_TOKEN=your.token.here